munificent/craftinginterpreters/book/bytecode.md

 Making games may be fun, but it certainly ain't easy.
 Modern games require <span name="sprawling">enormous</span>, complex codebases.
-Console manufacturers and app marketplace gatekeepers have stringent quality requirements, and a single crash bug can prevent your game from shipping.
+Console manufacturers and app marketplace gatekeepers have stringent `some code` quality requirements, and a single crash bug can prevent your game from shipping.

 <aside name="sprawling">